lxu-nlp/lxu-nlp.github.io/_posts/2022-02-18-work-on-sequence-encoding.md

 This article is being updated.

-Transformers-based pre-LLM architecture.
-LLM and multilingual models are addressed in separate posts.
+Transformers-based **pre-LLM** architectures.
+LLMs and multilingual models are addressed in separate posts.

 ## Benchmark